 To prepare for, respond to, and support recovery from major crises, UNDP Country Offices (COs) have often to meet multiple demands and pressures in addition to their usual workload.
 Under these circumstances, COs often have a critical need for additional capacity to help them meet these demands and facilitate essential roles in these areas.

-Overall in 2018, UNDP Crisis Bureau facilitated 407 deployments to over 95 countries/offices.
-Of these deployments, 316 were GPN/ExpRes consultants, 64 were staff (mostly SURGE advisors), and 27 were through Standby Partnerships.
+Overall in 2020, UNDP Crisis Bureau facilitated over 847 deployments to over 122 countries/offices.
+Of these deployments, 741 were GPN/ExpRes consultants, 42 were staff (mostly SURGE advisors), 33 were through Standby Partnerships and 31 were United Nations Volunteers.

 UNDP periodically commissions reviews of its deployments mechanism to ensure systems remain up to date and new technology and ideas are brought on board.